rickb777/genlist/README.md

 	// the order is stable, which means it will give the same order each subsequent time it is used.
 	ToSlice() []Num1

+	// ToInts gets all the elements in a slice of the underlying type, []int.
+	ToInts() []int

-	// ToList gets all the elements in a in List.
+	// ToList gets all the elements in a List.
 	ToList() Num1List

 	// Send sends all elements along a channel of type Num1.